rasbot/foreboding/README.md

   <img src="https://raw.githubusercontent.com/rasbot/foreboding/master/Images/painting_wrong.gif" width="850" height="auto"/>
 </div>

+### Shrinking Room

+One room has a small cabinet across from the door where the player enters.
+As the player walks across the room, they slowly shrink.
+The size of the player is proporitional to their distance from the cabinet, so if they stop anywhere, they will not change size.
+If they walk back towards the door, they will grow.
+Once the player reaches the cabinet, they are the small enough to enter it.
+Inside the cabinet is an exact copy of the main room, and the player can continue to shrink as they approach the even smaller cabinet.

+This room gives an interesting sense of scale that in VR is very different from any experience one would have outside of VR.

+### Underground Chamber with Alter

+In the underground chamber, there are hallways surrounding it, with short pillars in the 4 corners.
+For each page of the Necronomicon the player obtains, if they reach out above a pillar, one of the pages will appear floating above the pillar.
+Once all 4 pages are placed, and the player enters the central chamber, the ending of the game starts.
+The chamber door all close and if the player has read every page in the journal, the chamber will fill with fog and the player will appear on a never ending plane of fog where Cthulhu appears and slowly comes toward the player...ending the game.

+If all pages were not found, the chamber will contain a conglomeration of glowing spheres, and giant creatures will appear, surrounding the player...ending the game.

+## General Notes

 The vast majority of my time was spent testing experimental interactions, most of which did not feel right or work out how I had hoped.
-My goal was to convey foreboding through different types of interactions while keeping things unclear as to if there is something sinister lurking in the
+My goal was to convey a sense of foreboding through different types of interactions while keeping things unclear as to if there is something sinister lurking in the darkness and if the player is safe.

+One room I had made had a bunch of rotting fabric strips, and as the player walked through, the strips would bump into the player, which was very eerie and was eventually removed for two reasons.
+One being that in that section of the game, performance was bottlenecked by having too many collisions and framerates would drop.
+Another reason was that in player testing, I was told that the feeling of things hitting your face were not pleasant and I only wanted players to feel mildly uncomfortable and not have any reactions that would make them want to remove the VR headset.

 **Here is a link to a video walkthrough of the game:**